InesBi/kinyarwanda_translator-App/README.md

 # Umuseke Translator App

-A powerful multilingual translation tool focused on Kinyarwanda, English, and French — built with **Streamlit** and integrated with top translation APIs including **OpenAI**, **Google Translate**, and **Hugging Face**.
+A powerful multilingual translation tool focused on Kinyarwanda, English, and French, built with **Streamlit** and integrated with top translation APIs including **OpenAI**, **Google Translate**, and **Hugging Face**.
 It supports both manual text input and document uploads, offering editable output, context-aware synonym suggestions, and export to PDF or Word.

  # Example Usage
    - Launch the app